 The list of cancelled courses will be updated as courses are canceled including those resulting from instructor illness or inclement weather.
-Cancelled class hotline is updated beginning August 25 throughout the semester.
+Cancelled class hotline is updated beginning January 20 throughout the semester.

-Students concerned about possible college closure due to inclement weather should check the WNC web site, the main college phone number, and local TV stations.
+Students concerned about possible college closure due to inclement weather should check the WNC web site, the main college phone number, and local TVand radio news programs.